Select Page

 The Canopy Walkway at Myakka River State Park in Sarasota spans 100 feet long.

-May 2023 update: The Canopy Walkway is still closed due to Hurricane Ian damage, although the trail to get there remains popular.
-Boat tours, cabins, and some other parts of the park remain closed.
+December 2024 update: The Canopy Walkway is undergoing repairs due to damage from hurricanes Helene and Milton.
 Check out the park website before you go for more information.

 If you’re looking to keep your head up closer to the clouds, then visiting the Canopy Walkway at Myakka River State Park in Sarasota, Florida, is a must-see destination.
 Spanning 100 feet long, this canopy walkway is the only of its kind in Florida.
 It was also the first public treetop trail in North America.